 NOTE: all earrings measurements exclude the earring wires.

-Recent earrings by Jack Tom.
-From left to right: The hummingbird earrings are 2 3/8 inches long and $400.
-(SANTA FE) The earrings set with green turquoise from Cananea are just over 3 1/4 inches long and $400.
+At left are two recent pairs of earrings by Jack Tom The hummingbird earrings are 2 3/8 inches long and $400.
 (SANTA FE) Post dangles set with a square cut onyx, 2.5 inches long and $300.
-(TUCSON) The ones with coral are in TUCSON, 3 2/4 inches long and $400.
+(TUCSON) The last two pairs int he row are by Darlene Weebothee, Zuni.
+Each pair is 1.75 inches long and each $75.
+(Both in SANTA FE)

 Three pairs of earrings by Bernadette Eustace.
 The squash blossoms at far left are 1.5 inches long and $80.
 The second pair of squash blossom earrings are 1.25 inches long and $60.
 The third pair in the row with the “journey” design are 3/4 of an inch long and $66.
-(FIRST three pairs in Santa Fe).
+(Santa Fe).

 By chance the natural turquoise in a black matrix resemble busts.
 We’re convinced that the one at the right is Ben Franklin…you decide who the other is, LOL.
 1 by 1 inch and $225.
-(SANTA FE).\ Another pair of saguaro earrings by Tonono O’odham artist Rick Manuel.
+(SANTA FE).
+Another pair of saguaro earrings by Tonono O’odham artist Rick Manuel.
 These are done in his signature overlay style.
 1 inch long and $225.
-(TUCSON) On the right are some long dangles by Delbert Humphrey, 3.5 inches long and $66.
+(TUCSON) On the right are man in the maze dangles by Stacy Gash (Navajo).
+1 inch in diameter and $60.
 (TUCSON)

 The first two pairs were made by Jimmie Harrison (Navajo).
 Each pair is 1.25 inches long and $240.
 The inlayed saguaros were made by Evelyn Mahkee.
 1 inch and $105.
 The inlayed horses and mountains were made by Andrew Lovato of Kewa Pueblo. .75 inches and $130.
+Small turquoise earrings by Fred Cachini.
+1 inch long and $27.
 (ALL IN TUCSON).

 We still get asked if we carry any earrings for non-pierced ears and the answer is: YES! - we still do!